mrsurya1304/Online-TTE/README.md

 ## Reports
 - Reports of checked, unchecked and fined passengers taken from the database using multiple queries
-- Details can be sent to Indian Railways for their further use
+- Details can be sent to Indian Railways for their further use.
+- After reports generation the fines table is truncated, all metadata is deleted so it will be empty for the next checking process.

-# OnlineTTE Database details
+# OnlineTTE Database details (SQLite used)

 ## Credentials
 - Fields contained : Username and Password